 - A single slate of nominees, one for each office, shall be presented, provided that each nominee has agreed to serve if elected.
 No member shall be nominated for more than one office by the Nominating Committee.
 These nominations shall be announced in March and presented at the Annual Meeting in April, at which time additional nominations may be made from the floor, providing that the nominees have agreed to serve if elected.

 - The elections shall be held at the Annual Meeting in April, with election to be determined by plurality.
-(See Art.
-VII, Secs.
-B, C, & D.)
+(See Article VII, Sections B, C, and D.)

-- The new officers shall assume their duties on June 1.
+- The new officers shall assume their duties on June l.

-Section D. Should a vacancy occur, the Board of Directors shall appoint a qualified member to serve the unexpired term.
+Section E. Should a vacancy occur, the Board of Directors shall appoint a qualified member to serve the unexpired term.

-Section E. Outgoing officers shall turn over corporate material to successors within two (2) weeks following expiration of their terms.
+Section F. Outgoing officers shall turn over corporate material to successors within two (2) weeks following expiration of their terms.

-Section F. An officer who wishes to resign shall send a written resignation to the Board of Directors.
-(See Article IV, Section D.)
+Section G. An officer who wishes to resign shall send a written resignation to the Board of Directors.
+(See Article IV, Section E, above.)